davidhousedev/Music-Catalog-Udacity/README.md

-# Item Catalog
+# Music Catalog

+This app curates a catalog of music artists, storing information about their most popular songs and displaying music videos corresponding to those songs.
+The app populates all artist metadata through calls to the Spotify API then to the Youtube API.
+Artist genre infromation is also derived from Spotify, and genres can be applied to both artists and to other genres (e.g. Rock => Alternative Rock or Hip Hop => West Coast Hip Hop).
+App views are fully responsive through use of Twitter Bootstrap v4 Alpha.

-This is an item catalog web application built as a project for the Udacity Full Stack Web Developer Nanodegree.
+This catalog was created as a project for the Udacity Full Stack Nanodegree program.
+Original project specifications were expanded to include population of all data from API calls to Spotify and Youtube, and extensive responsive image handling.

-# Modules, Libraries and APIs
+# Libraries, APIs, and Modules

 ## Twitter Bootstrap v4 Alpha: CSS Framework for creating responsive views
 ## SQLAlchemy: Python ORM for interfacing with SQLite database
 ## Flask: Python microframework for routing web requests
 ## Jinja2: HTML Templating framework built into Flask

+## APIs
+### Spotify - All artist and genre metadata is derived from the Spotify API
+### Youtube - Youtube video ids are obtained through Google's Youtube API

 * __database__ - Handles SQAlchemy database sessions, interface between database controller and models
     * __create.py__ - Creates new entities in models